hrossman/pymsm/paper.md

 \begin{itemize}
     \item Fitting competing risks and multi-state models based on various types of survival analysis (time-to-event) such as Cox proportional hazards models or machine learning models, while taking into account right censoring, competing events, recurrent events, left truncation, and time-dependent covariates.
 The number of states in the model, and the possible transitions between them will be determined by the user, as well as the number of competing risks when fitting a competing risks model.
     \item Running Monte-Carlo simulations (in parallel computation) for paths emitted by the trained model and extracting various summary statistics and plots.
-    \item Loading or configuring a pre-defined multi-state model and generating simulated multi-state survival data in terms of random paths, which could be highly useful as a research tool.
+    \item Loading or configuring a pre-defined multi-state model and generating simulated multi-state survival data in terms of random paths, which can be highly useful as a research tool.
     \item Modularity and compatibility for different time-to-event models such as Survival Forests and other custom ML models provided by the user.
 \end{itemize}
 The package is designed to allow modular usage by both experienced researchers and non-expert users.
 In addition to fitting a multi-state model for a given data-set, `PyMSM` allows the user to simulate trajectories, thus creating a multi-state survival data-set, from a predefined model.
 This could be a valuable research tool, both for sharing sensitive simulated individual data and as a tool for any downstream task which needs individual trajectories.